AincradOT/platform/docs/golden-path.md

 GCP is not objectively better than AWS or Azure in all cases.
 It is a good fit here because:

 * GCS provides inexpensive Terraform state storage with built-in versioning
-* GCS does not support state locking - avoid concurrent applies
+* GCS does not provide native state locking - avoid concurrent applies
 * Secret Manager integrates cleanly with Terraform, CI and Ansible
 * Service account keys for CI are simpler than Workload Identity Federation for small teams
-* The organisation and project model is relatively simple for small teams
+* The organization and project model is relatively simple for small teams
-* The idle cost of a minimal organisation, projects and state bucket is low
+* The idle cost of a small organization, projects and state bucket is low

 GitHub is used because:

 * it already hosts most Open Tibia code and tooling
 * GitHub Actions provides OIDC tokens that integrate well with GCP
-* the GitHub provider for Terraform lets the organisation layout be managed as code
+* the GitHub provider for Terraform lets the organization layout be managed as code

 Cloudflare is used for DNS and edge services because: